 Long before I went to the city, I was this hardworking and dedicated farmer’s son.
-Like my father, I myself have known the hard ways.
+Like my father, I have known the hard ways.
 From tilling the soil, collecting golden snail in the field and planting crops were few of those I used to do back then.
 Early in the morning during weekends, I and my siblings play an equal share of chores in the farm.
 Some feed the chickens, some water the plants and the others, spend time uprooting the weeds.
-Things were simple then and at times customary that I complain how boring it was to be living an agricultural life.
+Things were simple then and at times boring that I complain how boring it was to be living an agricultural life.
 But far beyond my expectation, this kind of life which before, I find tedious became unexpectedly yearned about.

-My parents who are both graduate of Agriculture, tried with all might to persuade me to take same course as them.
+My parents who are both offspring of B.S Agriculture, tried with all might to persuade me to take same course as them.
 With the experiences of day-to-day activity on the farm, perhaps gave them the idea that maybe, I’m going to like it.
 Yes, I could have an easy grasp of things if I would take that course in college because I have had a background even when I was in High school.
 I took this as my major subject occupying two hours of my schedule in which we spend one hour in the field and one hour in the classroom.
 Hands-on experience is what I call it; with your bare hands you need to touch the soil, mix it with chicken dang and you get a fertilizer in an instant.
 And also add to your list the skill of growing pigs and broiler chicks and other little creature that can be useful in the farm.
 Well, you need to be an I-can-do-it-all kind of person so you can withstand those sorts of hard stuff in Agricultural arts.

 While trying to contemplate on why I haven’t agreed to what my parents wanted me to take up, I sort of blame myself on how I gained this independent silly head.
 I could have enjoyed more, if only I have listened to them.
 Perhaps, you my readers can guess on how I utterly miss doing all these things.
 The innate farmer in me is longing to come out.

 Just recently, my father sent us a sack of newly milled rice.
 It’s harvest time in our province and I almost forgot.
-During this time of year people there are busy taking business in the farm.
+During this time of year people there are busy taking businesses in the farm.
 Well, I miss it.